-The Treasury manages the Pool's exposure to declines in fair value by limiting its weighted average maturity target to a range between 1.0 and 2.0 years, in accordance with the Investment Policy.
+The Treasury manages the Pool's exposure to declines in fair value by limiting its weighted average maturity target.
+Historically, the range was between 1.0 and 2.0 years, in accordance with the Investment Policy; however, due to the low interest rate environment caused by the 2019 Novel Coronavirus (COVID-19) pandemic, the weighted average maturity target was increased between 1.0 and 3.0 years on August 12, 2020.
 For purposes of computing weighted average maturity, the maturity date of variable-rate notes is the stated maturity.

-59.78% of the Pool's \$33.40 billion in investments at June 30, 2020, mature in six months or less.
-Of the remainder, 31.76% have a maturity of more than one year.
-At June 30, 2020, the weighted average maturity in years for the Pool was 1.27.
+56.93% of the Pool's \$39.42 billion in investments at June 30, 2021, mature in six months or less.
+Of the remainder, 36.28% have a maturity of more than one year.
+At June 30, 2021, the weighted average maturity in years for the Pool was 2.82.